mapletonhillmedia/steps-set-ios-info-plist/README.md

 ### Change log

+Version 1.1.0
+* Added parameters for BundleVersion, BundlerVersionShort, BundleName, BundleDisplayName, and path to App Icon Asset Catalog

+Version 1.0.2
+* Fixed Info.plist file path input to allow space in file path.

 Version 1.0.1
 * Initial commit and first step share to Bitrise.

-Version 1.0.2
-* Fixed Info.plist file path input to allow space in file path.

 ### Credits

-Thanks to Bitrise team for this awesome service / prompt support!
+* Thanks to Bitrise team for this awesome service / prompt support!
+* Thanks to [Teference](https://github.com/teference/steps-set-ios-bundle-identifier) for source
+* Thanks to [Tadija](https://github.com/tadija/bitrise-step-xcode-project-info) for source
+* Thanks to [joehanna]https://github.com/joehanna/steps-set-ios-bundle-identifier for source